 The main range spans the numbers 1 to 8, and covers mainly sedans and coupés.
 For NZ’s favourite type of car, the SUV, you need to look to BMW’s X Series.
 And if you want more speed and handling, BMW’s M range of sporty vehicles delivers power and performance … at a price.

-There are many things to consider when purchasing a new car, but our research highlights two main factors that drive customer satisfaction: the car’s reliability and how it drives.
+There are many things to consider when purchasing a new car, but our research highlights two main factors behind new car buyers’ satisfaction levels with their vehicles: how their cars drive, and their reliability.

 Most modern cars are pretty reliable.
 In return for regular servicing, we can expect well over a decade of worry-free motoring from most new cars.